thephpleague/period/README.md

 ```
 #### Going Solo

-You can also use `Period` without using Composer by downloading the library and using any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.
+You can also use `League\Period` without using Composer by downloading the library and using a [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

 Documentation
 -------